ddanny165/UrbanRanking-Telegram-Bot/README.md

 ## Product functions
 - **Get a list of available cities**

-- **Get a detailed review on one of the cities just by typing the city name and sending it to the bot.**
+- **Get a detailed review of one of the cities just by typing the city name and sending it to the bot.**

 Examples of the city rating categories: Housing, Cost of Living, Safety, Travel Connectivity, Education, Internet Access, Healthcare, Internet Access, Environmental Quality, and so on. (all the data is taken from public API's - teleport.org && rapidapi.com).
 In addition to assessing the city by criteria, it is also provided to display some general description that summarizes all the points of the city's rating.